UPCOMING RV Life

 California

-For those who love nature and adventure, boondocking in California can be a rewarding way to explore the Golden State.
-Boondocking, or camping without hookups, is allowed on most public lands in California, but there are some rules and regulations that you need
+Boondocking in California can be a rewarding way to explore the Golden State.
+Boondocking, or camping without hookups, is allowed on most public lands in California, but there are some rules and regulations that you need to follow.

 Colorado